 In my Owari no Seraph review, I created a template to help viewers identify shows with this typical premise.
 For the sake of saving ourselves time and me not paraphrasing what I've explained in the past, I'll just insert that here as well:

-One day, humanity is suddenly attacked by [insert name of threat here] and is brought to the brink of annihilation.
-But with the discovery of [insert name of weapons or power here] they were able to fight back.
-We follow our protagonist [insert name here] as he and his comrades use [insert name of weapon or power] to fight the [insert name of threat here] and reclaim humanity.
+One day humanity is suddenly attacked by a group of [insert name of threat here] and is brought to the brink of annihilation.
+Over [insert amount of years] later and it seems like there's no coming back from this almost divine punishment.
+But with the discovery of [insert name of weapons or power here], they were able to fight back.
+We follow our protagonist [insert name here] as he and his comrades use [insert name of weapon or power] to fight the [insert name of threat here] and reclaim humanity in this post-apocalyptic world and slowly discover the crazy mystery of their sudden appearance that might be closer to home than everyone thinks.

 Kabaneri joins its cousins God Eater, Black Bullet, Knights of Sidonia, Owari No Seraph and others as the new iteration of this tired trend.
 With the same director, musical composer, theme song performers, script writers, sound director, color designer, and much more being brought back from their work on Attack on Titan, the intent of Wit studio couldn't be more obvious.
 I could drill this point home further if need be, but every show deserves to be evaluated independently (even if there's very little worth evaluating).
 And while Kabaneri isn't winning any anime awards in innovation anytime soon, there are a few distinctions made that separate it from the rest.
 For one, it's heavy use of steampunk.